 The Art Blakey signature model stick.

-the Art Blakey 8 D Model is 16" long
+The Art Blakey 8 D Model has been reproduced exactly

 At first glance the Art Blakey stick can be intimidating with its large triangular bead.
 Fortunately, playing is believing.
 The rebound off cymbals is remarkable, even on thinner, lighter cymbals!
 The bead isn't overpowering but very articulate, making even thinner cymbals, with a lot of wash, have a decent attack or stick sound.
 Wonderful big band or quintet stick.
 You don't have to "work" this 8D, it works for you.
 It's milled very finely, has a beautiful finish and feels great!

 Can't say enough about this one.
 Another of my favorites!

 By the looks of the triangular bead, one would think that these sticks produced a harsh attack on the ride cymbal.
 Not at all!
 Instead the stick produces a bright clean attack while giving the player perfect balance in the hand.
 This is a great big band and general purpose stick!